How to Know You’re Having Sex with a Narcissist

 Narcissists are not good with being told no or refused something they want.

-A narcissist partner might pout or sulk if you turn down sex or a specific sexual act.
+A sexual narcissistic partner might pout or sulk if you turn down sex or a specific sexual act.
 This can escalate into using guilt to pressure you into engaging in sex, and even to the narcissist using physical force to coerce a partner into sex.

 Some partners of narcissists report waking up to the narcissist having sex with them, which is a huge violation.